-It is important that you identify members of the thesis committee while the proposal is being written.
+It is important that you identify members of the thesis committee while the IRB proposal is being written.
 The committee will consist of three members who must be in full or associate standing within the Graduate College.
 A thesis Advisor who is a full-time member of the Psychology Faculty and Graduate College must chair each committee.
 One additional member must also be in full standing with the Psychology Faculty and Graduate College.
-The third member can belong to a different department or to a UAHuntsville research center and can have associate status within the Graduate College.
+The third member can belong to a different department or to a UAH research center and can have associate status within the Graduate College.
 Ex officio members (additional members serving only in advisory capacity) of the thesis committee may be designated when the information provided by such members is relevant to the successful completion of the thesis research.
 You should select committee members whose area of interest would complement some aspect of the proposed study.
-It is advisable to share an early draft of the research design with committee members so that suggestions can be incorporated early in the process of developing the study.